Legal Documents for Elderly Parents: A List

 As your parents age, keeping track of their legal and financial documents becomes crucial for their well-being.

-Sudden changes in their health can require quick action, and having the necessary paperwork readily available can make all the difference if your parent needs immediate medical attention.
+Sudden changes in their health can require quick action, and having the necessary paperwork readily available can make all the difference if one of your parents needs immediate medical attention.

 From deeds and power of attorney to living wills and medical history, there are piles of legal documents that seniors should have in order.
 However, the task of organizing and maintaining these documents can be overwhelming.